gurch101/gowebutils/docsrc/docs/Database/utilities.md

 ## Error Handling

-All sql errors returned by the `dbutils` helper functions are wrapped.
-See [errors](https://pkg.go.dev/github.com/gurch101/gowebutils/pkg/dbutils#pkg-variables) for all possible errors.
-Use `errors.Is` to check for specific errors and handle them accordingly.
+All SQL errors returned by the `dbutils` helper functions are wrapped with additional context.
+Use `errors.Is` to check for specific error types and handle them appropriately.

-### Example

 ```go
 if errors.Is(err, dbutils.ErrUniqueConstraint) && strings.Contains(err.Error(), "name") {
   return nil, ErrUserAlreadyRegistered
 }
 ```

+See the [package documentation](https://pkg.go.dev/github.com/gurch101/gowebutils/pkg/dbutils#pkg-variables) for a complete list of error types.